-Art of Estates was founded to provide trusted value transparency for the public with qualified appraisals and court tested methodologies for the Internal Revenue Service (IRS), lawyers, banks, insurance companies, private collectors and the general public.
-Our overall objective is to help clients identify, evaluate, manage and develop a road map for the trustee, executor or legal owner based on their individual goals after results are concluded in an unbiased appraisal report process that includes complete research.
+Art of Estates was founded to provide trusted value transparency for the public with qualified appraisals and court-tested methodologies for the Internal Revenue Service (IRS), lawyers, banks, insurance companies, private collectors and the general public.
+Our overall objective is to help clients identify, evaluate, manage and develop a roadmap for the trustee, executor or legal owner based on their individual goals after valuation in an unbiased appraisal report process that includes complete research.

 Brady Dreasher, President of Art of Estates, began shaping his footprint in the art world in the summer of 1998 with his first oil on canvas purchase by Minnesota artist Cody Kiser and quickly moved into working as an independent art broker and representing emerging Midwest artists.

 In 2002, under the name Original Art Brokerage, Dreasher moved on to showcasing those artists in a variety of venues in Wichita, Kansas, most notably at Harris & Company Framing, located at that time in the Delano District.
 A place where Dreasher learned about the various techniques in framing art, restoration issues involved with different types of mediums used to create art and how to identify conservation concerns on previously framed artworks.
 While at the frame gallery, Dreasher coordinated a show with the reclusive Charles Phillips, a noted photographer and student of Ansel Adams, who at the time was considered one of the few artists still carrying on the tradition and legacy of Adams’ by using 8x10-inch film frames, darkroom processing and elephant sized photographs providing a high-definition appeal most collectors are drawn to in landscape photograpy.